You're in the right place if...

 Contact: jehan [at] newgradcareers [dot] com

-I also lead product marketing for 15Five.com (through the acquisition of Emplify.com), and in the past, I've held senior product marketing roles at LinkedIn, eBay, and SurveyMonkey.
-Using my 10+ year career that spans from sales to marketing leadership, I created this site to help you navigate the job market and your early career.
+I'm also the director of product marketing for 15Five.com, and in the past, I've held senior product marketing roles at LinkedIn, eBay, and SurveyMonkey.
+Using my 10+ year career that spans from entry-level sales to marketing leadership, I created this site to help you navigate the job market and your early career.

 How to succeed in the job market: the only 2 things that matter